arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 2. Click the **Install** button on the page.
 3. Choose the device and click **Install**.
 4. Find the app in the **Launcher** to open it.
-5. Sign into your Arduino account
+5. Sign in to your Arduino account

 <a id="compatible"></a>